 Her works have been performed and exhibited internationally, including at Ars Electronica Forum Wallis (CH), University of Birmingham (UK), The Barber Institute of Fine Arts (UK), 5to Festival de Música Electroacústica (CL), BEAST FEaST (UK), SEAMUS (USA), CEMI circles (USA), EMAS (UK), Festival Ecos Urbanos (MEX), BULO (UK), RMA (UK), SPECTRA (CO), NYCEMF (USA), Birmingham Hippodrome (UK), Audior Acusmonium (ITL), Sound-Image Colloquium (UK), Delian Academy of New Music (GD), Noisefloor Festival (UK), [ ex_nihilo ] (MEX), MAtera INtermedia (ITL), Sound Junction (UK), Musica Electronic Nova (PL) and Electric Spring (UK).

 Beyond composition, Emma has considerable experience in the administration and coordination of music events.
-She has worked for many years as an administrator for BEAST (Birmingham ElectroAcoustic Sound Theatre) and previous roles include the delivery of festivals and concert series in the West Midlands such as the Birmingham International Piano Festival and CrossCurrents Festival.
+She is currently working as a Concerts and Marketing Administrator (part time) at the University of Birmingham and has worked for many years as an administrator for BEAST (Birmingham ElectroAcoustic Sound Theatre).
+Previous roles include the delivery of festivals and concert series in the West Midlands such as the Birmingham International Piano Festival and CrossCurrents Festival.
 Emma also freelances as a Stage Manager and technician.

 In 2017-2018 Emma worked as a Research Assistant for the Arts Council England project, The Bigger Picture, a collaborative project investigating the impact of inter-generational arts programming on the experiences of exclusion and isolation within minority communities in Nottingham.

-Emma is a board member and chair of the Arts and Education sub-committee for Sampad.
+Emma is also a board member and chair of the Arts and Education sub-committee for Sampad.